-This information will help you prepare for the insertion of your drainage catheter with a uresil disk at Memorial Sloan Kettering Cancer Center (MSKCC) and teach you how to care for it at home.
+This information will help you prepare for the insertion of your drainage catheter with a Uresil® disk at Memorial Sloan Kettering (MSK) and will help you learn how to care for it at home.

 The purpose of a drainage catheter is to drain a collection of fluid in your body.
 When this fluid is infected, it is called an abscess.
 An abscess may cause fever, pain, or abnormal blood tests.
 You may or may not have symptoms if the fluid is not infected.

-A drainage catheter is inserted through the skin and into the area where fluid has collected.
+A doctor in Interventional Radiology will insert the drainage catheter through your skin and into the area where fluid has collected.
 The catheter will be secured to your body with a disk.
 Fluid will drain from the catheter into a small bag.